MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 <details>
 <summary><b> Application Identity in Node.js environment </b></summary>

 `AppCredential` represents the application identity.
-It's used when user isn't involved like time-triggered automation job.
+It can be used when user isn't involved, for example in a time-triggered automation job.
 SDK uses this credential when developers choose App identity in Node.js environment.

 Required configuration: `tenantId`, `clientId`, `clientSecret` or `certificateContent`.
 </details>